Code-Institute-Submissions/latinmix-fitness/README.md

 - **Hero-image** feature: when the home page is loaded, the hero-image is displayed below the **Navigation Bar** and the inviting text moves left to right to catch attention.

+- **About Us** feature: below the hero-image, the **LatinMix Logo** is visible with a short description text enforcing the business idea.

 ### Features left to implement
 Currently the business does not have a YouTube Channel, but it plans to create one in the future.
 Once the channel is created, the Footer of every page must be updated with the YouTube account and link.